dichotommy/documentation/guides/main_concepts/indexes.md

 # Indexes

-An index is an entity that gathers a set of documents with its own settings.
+An index is an entity that collects some number of <clientGlossary word="document" label="documents" /> alongside several search-related settings.

-It can be comparable to a table in `SQL`, or a collection in MongoDB.
+More practically speaking, it is a searchable container of documents that have already been processed by MeiliSearch, and includes some customizable rules affecting how search results are returned.
+It has been compared to a table in `SQL`, or a collection in MongoDB.

+Indexes serve multiple functions.
+They help organize related documents together with search-customization options, such as [relevancy rules][relevancy rules], [synonyms][synonyms], and [stop words][stop words].
+They also ensure that two documents included in any search process cannot be identical; this is done by forcing documents to obey the index's [primary key][primary key].

+Finally, and most importantly: indexes exist to be searched.
+Every search operation performed by MeiliSearch requires an index to be present.
+As far as your MeiliSearch database is concerned, [documents][documents] only exist in indexes.

+## Structure

-An index is defined by an `uid` and contains the following information:
+An index is defined by a `uid` and contains the following information:

 - One <clientGlossary word="primary key"/>
-- Default settings that can be configured as needed: relevancy rules, synonyms, stop words, and field properties.
+- Search settings that can be configured as needed: relevancy rules, synonyms, stop words, faceted search, and field properties.

 #### Example